4m3rr0r/mac-changerPro/README.md

 # mac-changerPro

-This is a bash script that can change the MAC address of either the eth0 or wlan0 network interface.
+This bash script allows you to change the MAC address of a specified network interface.

-### Requirements <br/>
+### Requirements
 • macchanger

 ### Installation